alansaid/alansaid.github.io/content/publications/saxborn-2024-trust/index.md

 - paper-conference

 # Publication name and optional abbreviated publication name.
-publication: 'To Appear in *Proceedings of the 2024 Conference on Human Information Interaction and Retrieval*'
+publication: '*Proceedings of the 2024 Conference on Human Information Interaction and Retrieval*'
 publication_short: ''

 doi: '10.1145/3627508.3638294'